facebook/react/docs/docs/ref-03-component-specs.md

 > Note:
 >
 > This method is not available on ES6 `class` components that extend `React.Component`.
-It may be removed entirely in a future version of React.
 For more information, please read our documentation about [ES6 classes](/react/docs/reusable-components.html#es6-classes).

 ### getDefaultProps